rail5/autobuild/manual/autobuild.1.md

 `autobuild --amd64 --github-page -p https://github.com/user/package.git`

-`autobuild --i386 --debian-repo --forgejo-page -p /path/to/package.tar.gz`
+`autobuild --i386 --debian-repo default --forgejo-page -p /path/to/package.tar.gz`

 # DESCRIPTION
 Autobuild automatically retrieves Debian source packages (via Git or local tar.gz archive), builds them on a virtual machine build-farm for multiple architectures, and distributes them.
 It can save the built package locally, distribute them to a GitHub/Forgejo Release Page, and distribute them to a Git-based Debian Repository with reprepro.